-With the highest ratio of credibility to mean frequency, Class 1 is the least homogeneous, in other words the most heterogeneous.33 With the lowest ratio of credibility to mean frequency, Class 5 is the most homogeneous, although Classes 2 and 3 are nearly as homogeneous.34
+With the highest ratio of credibility to mean frequency, Class 1 is the least homogeneous, in other words the most heterogeneous.
+With the lowest ratio of credibility to mean frequency, Class 5 is the most homogeneous, although Classes 2 and 3 are nearly as homogeneous.

 "Classes 2, 3, 4 and 5 are more narrowly defined than Class 1, and the fact that the ratios in the last column of Table 2 for these classes are less than the ratio for Class 1 confirms the expectation that there is less variation of individual hazards in those classes.
-This also illustrates that credibility for experience rating depends not only on the volume of data in the experience period but also on the amount of variation of individual hazards within the class."35 and Class 5 is Married owner or principal operator under 25.
+This also illustrates that credibility for experience rating depends not only on the volume of data in the experience period but also on the amount of variation of individual hazards within the class."35

-33 Class 1 is Pleasure - no male operator under 25.
+&lt;sup>33 Class 1 is Pleasure - no male operator under 25.

-34 Class 2 is Pleasure - Non-principal male operator under 25, Class 3 is Business use, Class 4 is Unmarried owner or principal operator under 25,
+&lt;sup>34 Class 2 is Pleasure - Non-principal male operator under 25, Class 3 is Business use, and Class 5 is Married owner or principal operator under 25.